FENECON Home 10 assembly and operating instructions

 Relay 3 |

-The integration of an "SG-Ready" (Smart Grid-Ready) Heat pump is an advanced form of sector coupling of electricity and heat - often also referred to as a "Power-to-Heat" application.
-The control system ensures that the Heat pump slightly overheats the thermal storage unit at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.
+The integration of an "SG-ready heat pump" (smart grid-ready) is an advanced form of sector coupling of electricity and heat - often also referred to as a "power-to-heat" application.
+The control system ensures that the heat pump slightly overheats the electrical energy storage system at times when cheap (solar) electricity is available in order to save electrical energy at times when there is no cheap surplus electricity.

 8.2.
 Connection of a Heating element with a maximum of 6 kW

-The integration of an electric Heating element is the simplest and cheapest form of sector coupling of electricity and heat - often also called a "power-to-heat" application.
+The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also referred to as a "power-to-heat" application.

-If the capacity of the electrical storage unit is exhausted, self-generated energy must be fed into the public Grid with low remuneration.
+When the capacity of the electrical energy storage system is exhausted, self-generated energy must be fed into the public grid at a low remuneration.
 In these cases, it often makes sense to use the surplus electricity for water heating (e.g. for hot water buffer tanks, pool heating, etc.).
 In this way, other energy sources (e.g. wood or oil) can be saved.

 Manual mode is only suitable for temporary operation.
 For permanent operation, the external relay control must be used. |